hm-lang/core/proposals/README.md

 ```
 hm~{ok, uh} := extend(oneOf(ok, uh)) {
     # The API is `Ok := Hm assert()`, which will bubble up this `uh`
     # if the result was an error.
-Note that we use the `guard` API
+Note that we use the `loop` API
     # which normally is implicit but can be used explicitly if needed.
     #   ```
     #   doSomething(Dbl): hm{ok: dbl, uh: str}